 - Launch an EC2 instance as you normally would for any other instance.

-- Apply your OS hardening as required.
+- Apply OS hardening as required.

 - Set up the appropriate security groups (SG).

-- Implement either SSH-Agent Forwarding (Linux connectivity) or Remote Desktop Gateway (Windows connectivity).
+- Implement either SSH-agent forwarding (Linux connectivity) or Remote Desktop Gateway (Windows connectivity).

 - Deploy an AWS bastion host in each of the Availability Zones you’re using.

 SSH and RDP connections require private and public key access to authenticate.
-This does not pose a problem when you are trying to connect to your bastion host from a local machine, as you can easily store the private key locally.
+This does not pose a problem when you are trying to connect to your bastion host from your local machine, as you can easily store the private key locally.
 However, once you have connected to your bastion host, logging in to your private instances from the bastion would require having their private keys on the bastion.
 As you will probably already know (and if not, then take careful note now), storing private keys on remote instances is not a good security practice.

 As with all cloud deployments, you should always consider the resiliency and high availability of your services.
-With this in mind, I recommend deploying a bastion within each Availability Zone that you are using.
+With this in mind, I recommend deploying a bastion within each public Availability Zone that you are using.
 Remember: if the AZ hosting your only AWS bastion host goes down, you will lose connectivity to your private instances in other AZs.

-A NAT (Network Address Translation) instance is, like an bastion host, an EC2 instance that lives in your public subnet.
-A NAT instance, however, allows your private instances outgoing connectivity to the Internet, while at the same time blocking inbound traffic from the internet.
+A NAT (Network Address Translation) instance is, like a bastion host, an EC2 instance that lives in your public subnet.
+A NAT instance, however, allows your private instances outgoing connectivity to the internet while at the same time blocking inbound traffic from the internet.

-Launching a NAT instance inside an AWS VPC
+Launching a NAT Instance Inside Your VPC

-- Create a Security Group which will be applied to your NAT.
+- Create a Security Group, which will be applied to your NAT.